gjstockham/solo-rpg-companion/docs/discovery/phase-5-requirements/prd.md

   - Performance: 60fps scrolling, no lag on typing
 - **Dependencies**: FR-010 (Conversation Engine), FR-013 (Markdown Rendering)
 - **Technical Notes**:
-  - Consider XAML for native feel or Blazor Hybrid for web-based UI in MAUI
+  - Use React, Vue, or Svelte for component-based UI in Electron renderer

 ---